Cat Can’t Walk After Gabapentin – Know the Signs and What to Do

 If your cat suddenly can’t walk after taking gabapentin, it is important to know the signs and what to do.
 Gabapentin is a medication that is sometimes used to treat pain in cats.
 It is also sometimes used to help with anxiety or seizures.

-How Does Gabapentin Work in Cats?
+How Does Gabapentin Work In Cats?

 The mechanism of action of the unusual medicine gabapentin, which is used to treat pain, as a sedative, and as a supplement to treat seizures, is not well known.
 The release of excitatory neurotransmitters including substance P, glutamate, and norepinephrine is believed to be prevented by its binding to a subunit of calcium channels.